Test-Time Policy Adaptation for Enhanced Multi-Turn Interactions with LLMs: Empirical Results

 \subsection{Effectiveness in Online Error Correction}

-A core claim of our work is that \ours{} enhances not just final accuracy, but the capacity of model for in-conversation self-correction.
-To quantify this, we propose the \textit{Correction Uplift} metric, which measures the percentage of initially incorrect problems that are successfully solved in subsequent turns (see Appendix~\ref{sec:metrics} for details).
-The results in Table~\ref{tab:main_performance_math} show that \ours{} dramatically improves this metric across all benchmarks, confirming its strong self-correction capability.
-This is further corroborated by the learning dynamics shown in our figures.
-In Figure~\ref{fig:result_1}, the accuracy curve for \ours{} (solid line) exhibits a much steeper slope than the baselines, indicating a significantly faster rate of learning and correction.
-Figure~\ref{fig:result_2} provides a more granular view: while the baseline model (green) shows sharply diminishing returns after the first turn, \ours{} (purple) sustains a high rate of problem-solving in all subsequent rounds.
-This empirical result aligns with our theoretical analysis (Theorem~\ref{thm:cumulative_error}), which establishes that \ours{} learns from failures, enabling it to progressively align with user preferences.
-This capability is particularly impactful for small-scale LLM, substantially boosting their multi-turn reasoning performance.
+A core claim of our work is that \ours{} enhances not just final accuracy, but the capacity of the model for in-conversation self-correction.
+To quantify this, we first examine the \textit{Correction Uplift} metric, which measures the percentage of initially incorrect problems successfully solved in subsequent turns.
+As shown in Table~\ref{tab:correction_uplift}, \ours{} dramatically improves this metric across all benchmarks, confirming its strong self-correction capability.

+To further evaluate the efficiency of this correction process, we analyze the distribution of newly solved problems per round across different LLMs on the MATH dataset, as visualized in Figure~\ref{fig:result_2}.
+Baseline models (green bars) exhibit sharply diminishing returns after the first turn, failing to effectively correct errors in subsequent interactions.
+In contrast, \ours{} (purple bars) sustains a significantly higher volume of successful corrections throughout the conversation.
+This empirical result aligns with our theoretical analysis (Theorem~\ref{thm:cumulative_error}), which establishes that \ours{} effectively learns from failures, enabling the policy to progressively align with user preferences.
+This capability is particularly impactful for LLMs, substantially boosting their multi-turn reasoning performance by turning failures into corrections.
 A detailed case study is provided in Appendix~\ref{sec:case_study}.